dykstrom/spring-and-bsaf/README.md

 This enables the application instance to be injected into other classes, even though it was created before the application context was loaded.
-You just have to be careful to not access the application bean before the application instance has been created by calling launch.
+You just have to be careful to not access the application bean before the application instance has been created by calling _launch_.
 Otherwise, BSAF will create a dummy instance that is not compatible with your real Application subclass.

 For a Kotlin version of this project, please see